 The easy fix

-Fortunately, these researchers discovered that simply chilling your head as you sleep on these cycle days counteracts progesterone’s temperature-spiking effects, helping you nod off faster and get deeper, more restful zzzs.
+Fortunately, this research team discovered that there’s an easy solution to this high-progesterone problem: Chill your head as you sleep on these cycle days.
+Resting your head against something cold cools the blood in your scalp, which then travels around your body, bringing down your temperature.
+This counteracts progesterone’s heat-spiking effects, helping you nod off faster and get deeper, more restful zzzs.

-In the study, participants laid their heads on a special sheet filled with chilled water to cool their scalps.
-But, you can simulate the effects by simply putting your pillow in the freezer for about 10 minutes before settling in to bed or turn on a gentle fan directed at your head to keep it cool.
+Other options: You can put your regular pillow in the freezer for about 10 minutes before settling in to bed.
+Or, turn on a gentle fan directed at your head to keep it cool.